 In this article, get 30 healing journal prompts to help write about pain, sadness, grief, and other difficult emotions.
 These journal prompts are available as a free printable so you can download them and write them out whenever you feel like it.

-*This post may contain affiliate links, meaning I may receive a small commission at no additional cost to you for products you purchase via this website.
+*This article may contain affiliate links, meaning I may receive a small commission at no additional cost to you for products you purchase via this website.
+For more information click here.* This article is for entertainment purposes only and contains no medical advice.
 For more information click here.*

 Before you begin journaling to heal emotions

 Before you begin reading and writing, please note that journaling about painful emotions can be triggering.
 That is, of course, much of the point of journaling to process inner pain, but do take a minute to check in with yourself.

 Journaling uncovers things that you may not be aware of until you start writing.
 Journaling can, at times, make you feel worse.
 The act of writing itself can also be stressful for some people.

 You may want to work through your journal writing with a trusted person.
 Further support in the form of a mental health professional is recommended for heavy emotional pain.

 Journaling helps you identify what exactly is bothering you.